 Children attend the year before they are eligible to go to school.
 Children generally need to be turning 4 by the 31st July to attend in that year.
 (A table below outlines what year your child is eligible to attend).
 Children who turn 4 after 31st July attend the following year.
 Some children do come for 2 years if they are born in Feb-July and the family feels the children would benefit from another year at preschool.
 Priority will be given to children who must go to school the following year.

 Our funding agreement with Department of Education requires us to firstly offer spots to those children eligible to go to school the following year.
-However, if vacancies remain after all 4 year old children have been offered a position at our kindergarten, positions will then be offered to 3 year old children but with a higher fee for children turning 4 after 31st July who are not from families with a Low Income Health Care Card, Pension Card or who are not from an Aboriginal and Torres Strait Islander background.
-Note: Effective 1 January 2019, The NSW State Government will also fund 3 year olds, but only at 25% of the funding received for 4 year olds, increasing to 50% in 2022.
+If vacancies remain after all 4 year old children have been offered a position at our kindergarten, positions will then be offered to 3 year old children but with a higher fee for children turning 4 after 31st July who are not from families with a Low Income Health Care Card, Pension Card or who are not from an Aboriginal and Torres Strait Islander background.